 Infographic showing who is eligible for PRP therapy, including ideal candidates, conditions with variable effectiveness, contraindications, and importance of medical consultation.

-Good candidates include:
+Good candidates generally include:

-• People with Hair Loss or skin issues like Fine Lines.
+• People with hair loss or skin issues like fine lines.

 • Healthy individuals without major health issues.